revaturelabs/interviewquestions/Java/Collections/ListInterface.md

 ---

-8. How to get an element from a specific position in a list?
+8. How to retrieve an element from a specific position in a list?

 <details>